OBMT Practical Exam Process Video

 |Additional Licensing Information|

 Applications must include original transcripts in a sealed envelope from the school.
-Transcripts must be stated in classroom hours not credit hours.
+Transcripts must be stated in classroom hours or equivalent credit hours as defined by your education institution.
 If a program or institution granting credit is no longer in business, the Board will accept for review a copy of a certificate of completion or transcript or diploma in the required subject matter and hours.
 The Board may require additional information to verify the authenticity of such documents.

 All applications must also include; a passport style photograph, a copy of current CPR certification (both front and back of card), and a copy of a government issued picture ID (e.g. driver's license, passport, military ID).